spearwolf/signalize/CHEATSHEET.md

 ## Read

 - `λ()` returns the value of the signal.
-If this is called up within a dynamic effect, the effect remembers this signal and saves it as a dependent signal.
+If this is called up within a dynamic effect, the effect remembers this signal and marks it as a dependent signal.
 - `value(λ)` returns the value of the signal. in contrast to the previous variant, however, no effect is notified here. it really only returns the value, there are no side effects.
 - `beQuiet(callback)` executes the callback immediately. if a signal is read out within the callback, this is done without notifying an active dynamic effect. it does not matter whether the signal is read out directly or with the `value()` helper.